 Social media pics are convenient, but they can also feel intangible.
 Remind your love that they’re loved by giving them a real photo album that charts your relationship so far.

-There are hundreds of creative, silly and sweet ways to say 'I love you'.
-The most important thing, though, is to do it – to tell your partner that you love them, over and over again, so that they know for sure that they are truly adored.
+There are hundreds of creative, silly and sweet ways to say ‘I love you’.
+The most important thing, though, is to do it – don’t worry about how to be romantic, just tell your partner that you love them, over and over again, so that they know for sure that they are truly adored.